 This tool allows you to scan physical documents with your camera or upload forms and documents straight from your device, fill in any details, and sign them easily.

-All you need to do is open a PDF document in Acrobat, tap the “Fill & Sign” button at the top right of the page, and choose to either draw, type, or place an image as your signature.
-After you do this, you’ll need to tap on the “Apply” button to place your signature on the doc.
+All you need to do is open a PDF document in Acrobat, tap the “Fill & Sign” button at the top right of the page, and choose to either draw, type or place an image as your signature.
+After this, you must tap the “Apply” button to place your signature on the doc.

 You can then send the document to others or download it.

 - Easy to use